IvarssonAndreas/mindful-internet-use/README.md

 #### Technologies used:

-HTML, SCSS, Vanilla Javascript, Webpack, Google analytics
+HTML, SCSS, Vanilla Javascript, Webpack

 #### Why you should try it: